kyma-project/btp-manager/docs/contributor/02-10-operations.md

 One of GitHub Actions creates the `module-resources` directory, which contains manifests for applying and deleting operations.
 See [workflows](04-10-workflows.md#auto-update-chart-and-resources) for more details.
 First, the reconciler deletes outdated module resources stored as manifests in [to-delete.yml](../../module-resources/delete/to-delete.yml).
 8. After all outdated resources are deleted successfully, the reconciler prepares current resources from manifests in the [apply](../../module-resources/apply) directory to be applied to the cluster.
 The reconciler prepares certificates (regenerated if needed) and webhook configurations and adds these to the list of current resources.
-Then, preparation of the current resources continues adding the `app.kubernetes.io/managed-by: btp-manager`, `chart-version: {CHART_VER}` labels to all module resources, setting `kyma-system` namespace in all resources, setting module Secret and ConfigMap based on data read from the required Secret.
+Then, preparation of the current resources continues, adding the `app.kubernetes.io/managed-by: btp-manager`, `chart-version: {CHART_VER}` labels to all module resources, setting `kyma-system` namespace in all resources, setting module Secret and ConfigMap based on data read from the required Secret.
 9. After preparing the resources, the reconciler starts applying or updating them to the cluster.
-The non-existent resources are created using server-side apply to create the given resource, and the existent ones are updated.
+The non-existent resources are created using server-side apply to create the given resource and the existent ones are updated.
-10. The reconciler waits a specified time for all module resources existence in the cluster.
+10. The reconciler waits a specified time for all module resources to exist in the cluster.
-If the timeout is reached, the CR receives the `Error` state and the resources are rechecked in the next reconciliation.
+If the timeout is reached, the CR receives the `Error` state, and the resources are rechecked in the next reconciliation.
 The reconciler has a fixed set of [timeouts](../../controllers/btpoperator_controller.go) defined as `consts`, which limit the processing time for performed operations.
 11. The provisioning is successful when all module resources exist in the cluster.
 This is the condition that allows the reconciler to set the CR in the `Ready` state.